makinacorpus/php-goat/README.md

  - Repository pattern implementation has gone away, it was really in use in a single project, and will remain minimally maintained (bugfixes only) in an independent package as well `makinacorpus/goat-domain`.
+ - Name normalization feature as been moved to the `makinacorpus/normalization` package.
  - Lots of other dead code pieces will be trashed away.
  - It will mostly remain only the command bus, dispatcher, message broker, event store and normalization API.